 - Copy a current Task

-Once you have a new Task, assign it an amount of time to complete, as person to work on it (Assignee) and any other pertinent information.
+Once you have a new Task, assign it an amount of time to complete, a person to work on it (Assignee) and any other pertinent information.

 What do those Task Types mean and where are they pulling from?

 The Task Types listed here (Internal, Prospecting and Shared) are pulling from the List Maintenance area of the system.
-From the List Maintenance area, you can choose to have less Task Types available, or choose to add more, or choose to make your own in order to use wording that makes more sense for your agency.
+From the List Maintenance area, you can choose to have fewer Task Types available or choose to add more or choose to make your own in order to use wording that makes more sense for your agency.

 - Internal Tasks is just our generic label for work you expect to be done by your team.

 - Prospecting Tasks in another label, by which your team may wish to mark tasks that relate to the sales cycle.
 Follow up Tasks that you create from a Note will pre-populate as Prospecting Tasks.

 - Shared Tasks allow you to have multiple people on the same task, for the same estimated amount of time.

 As you add data to the Grid View of your Schedule, a couple of things to note:

 - In order for a Task to be set to a status other than Draft, it will need to have a person or role in the To field.

 - Task Start Dates cannot be later than the Due Date

 - The PCT field (for percent complete) will not be editable if the Task is in a status of Draft.

 - The Actuals content is not editable from here, as it is pulling from the related Timesheets.
 If the values are wrong, please edit the Timesheet.

 From the Grid View, you do have options to print the Schedule.
 Alternately, from the Gantt View, you can share a link of the Schedule.
 In both cases, use the tick boxes on the far left to determine which lines of the Schedule to show or share.
 To switch to the Gantt view, select Gantt View on the right-hand side of the screen, beside the Grid View button.